 - Any specie is available unfinished, including MDF

 - Cabinet interiors will still be finished when cabinets are ordered unfinished.
-Advantage interiors will be UV acrylic clear finish on birch veneer.
-If you prefer unfinished interiors (so that you can finish yourself), Advantage all plywood cabinets must be ordered WITH the matching interior option.
+Interiors will be UV acrylic clear finish on birch veneer.
+If you prefer unfinished interiors (so that you can finish yourself), cabinets must be ordered WITH the matching interior option.
 When ordered this way, the interior will be the same specie as the exterior (standard species only: Cherry, Hard Maple, Soft Maple, Red Oak).
 For custom species, no such option exists and you will need to either use one of the standard species and stain/paint it to a close match or order loose veneers and skin the insides of all the cabinets (not advisable as this is a huge time and money expense)

 - If you can tell us how you plan to finish your cabinets (stain, paint, etc), we can best determine if any sanding options will help you.
 For instance, if you plan to stain your cabinets, we can add the cross grain removal and lip sand options which cost very little, but drastically improve the level of quality of your final finish as the sanding scratches will have been removed for you using Conestoga’s state of the art sanding process.
 Not ordering this option will result in more sanding preparation time for you prior to applying your finish.